 Calculating your dropshipping profit margin is pretty simple.

 You can calculate two types of profit margins: the gross profit margin and the net profit margin.
-Both are used to measure how efficient a dropshipping store is at generating profits.
+Both measure how efficient a dropshipping store is at generating profits.

 Let’s go over both of them below:

 The gross profit margin indicates how profitable your dropshipping store is for each sale, given the costs involved with each sale.

 It is the easiest to calculate and simply indicates how much profit you are making on a sold product.